jstransformers/nuke/README.md

 Installs and tests all cloned repos, and log the failed ones to file `bad` in the current working directory.

-The root directory of the cloned repos can be specified in `config.sh`.
+The root directory of the cloned repos can be specified in `config.ini`.

+## config.ini

+This file is currently only used to set the root directory for all repos.
+An example file is available at `config.ini.in`.